Our FAQs are split into different sections reflecting the main areas of our website:

 - Will data be peer-reviewed as a quality assurance?

 Data offered for archiving are not subjected to peer review.
 The data creator has the responsibility to ensure high quality of data, both at the stage of data collection and at the stage of data entry or transcription.
 The Archive will carry out certain quality reviews of deposited data during processing to ensure that variables and values are accurate according to the documentation supplied and are well labelled; to check for missing or erroneous values; to check that confidentiality is not breached; etc.

 - Do you have information on the purpose of data archiving, so I can explain it to research participants?

 Easy-to-understand information that can be given to participants about what archiving their data means can be found on the Informing research participants page.

 - Are there research data which cannot be shared?

 Personal data or sensitive data may not be suitable for sharing with other researchers, depending on the informed consent that has been obtained from participants.

 Data which include multiple copyright layers or rights owners cannot be shared unless permission for data sharing has been given by all copyright/rights holders.
 Depositors must ensure all rights have been cleared and provide information to confirm that any legal and ethical issues have been resolved.
 This enables the Archive to legitimately preserve and make the data available for analysis.

-If there is any doubt about rights ownership, please consult your institutional legal team and refer to the Copyright section on the Creating and Managing data pages.
+If there is any doubt about rights ownership, please consult your institutional legal team and refer to the Copyright section on the Manage and share web pages.